KMMOrganisation/ParliQ/README.md

 - Citations are lazy-loaded
 - API calls include proper error handling and retries

+## Development Log

+All development changes are tracked in [KIRO_UPDATES.md](./KIRO_UPDATES.md), including:
+- Timestamps for each change
+- Files modified
+- Commit messages
+- Detailed explanations of what changed and why

 ## Contributing

 1. Follow accessibility guidelines (WCAG 2.2 AA)